EMV Chip Cards

 Oregonians debit and credit cards come with EMV chip technology that improves fraud protection and security.
 This makes it even harder for your account information to get stolen and for you to become a victim of identity theft.

 - What is EMV?
 EMV stands for Europay, MasterCard, and Visa.
-A micro-chip is embedded right in the card and provides an extra layer of fraud protection over traditional magnetic strip cards.
-With major retailers like Target and Home Depot making headlines as targets of security breaches and hackers, EMV technology works to keep your identity and personal information secure and offers added protection from fraud when making a transaction.
+In layman's terms, it's a micro-chip embedded right in the card that provides an extra layer of fraud protection over traditional magnetic strip cards.
+EMV technology works to keep your identity and personal information secure while offering added protection from fraud when making a transaction.

-- Why are EMV Transactions More Secure?
-A Chip Card adds an additional layer of sophisticated fraud protection through an embedded microchip that turns card member information into a unique code when used at a chip-enabled terminal that is difficult to duplicate or copy.
+- Why are EMV transactions more secure?
+It's an extra layer of fraud protection.
+The embedded microchip turns your card information into a unique code when used at a chip-enabled terminal, so your card number is never actually transmitted.
+The code is difficult to duplicate or copy.